raehik/dotfiles/home/necessary-packages.md

 sxiv or feh : I dunno yet! feh doesn't support GIFs, so I'm not trying it until
               I have an issue with sxiv.
-imagemagick : Great image tool.
-Command-line editing much better than GIMP.
+imagemagick : Great image tool, CLI interface/editing much better than GIMP.

 #### Music